PLP-MERN-Stack-Development/week-7-devops-deployment-assignment-Tsie23/README.md

 1. Push your code to GitHub.
 2. Import your frontend repo to [Vercel](https://vercel.com/).
 3. Set environment variable `VITE_API_URL` to your Render backend URL.
+4. Set environment variable `VITE_SENTRY_DSN` to your Sentry DSN.
-4. Deploy and copy your Vercel frontend URL.
+5. Deploy and copy your Vercel frontend URL.

 ---